How do I send or exchange an Ethereum-powered (ERC20) asset?

 In the screenshot above, we’re trying to send some DAI.
 You can see that the Dai Network Fee is paid for in ETH.

-We recommend that you keep at least 0.1 ETH in your wallet to cover transaction fees.
-This amount of ETH would allow you to send or exchange Ethereum-powered assets several times.
 During periods of high congestion, network fees increase as miners prioritize the more expensive transactions first.

 Sending an Ethereum-based asset

 The process for sending an Ethereum-based asset is the same as sending other blockchain assets:

 - Choose the Ethereum-based asset you want to send.